How 15 Minutes on the Trampoline Can Change Your Body

 Last but far from least, to underscore: Rebounding is really fun.
 When something is fun, you’re more likely to do it.
 I find 15 to 20 minutes of rebounding is a great way to…bounce away the troubles and issues of the day.
 Within a few minutes, I feel like my three-year-old self. back on that trampoline.

 Rebounding couldn’t be easier: You can simply turn up some favorite music, jump on a rebounder, and just start bouncing—you’ll find your flow.
-If you want some structure while you’re starting out, check out the below video:
+If you want some structure while you’re starting out, check out the my combined rolling and rebounding workouts and videos on my site.

 Lauren Roxburgh is the author of Taller, Slimmer, Younger: 21 Days to a Foam Roller Physique, and creator of the LoRox Aligned Rollers and the Aligned Life video series.